saiinc/cloudmon/README.md

 1.1 Register a new Telegram Bot: send "/newbot" to @BotFather and follow the instructions.
 The token provided by @BotFather in the final step will be needed for configuring TELEGRAM_TOKEN environment variable.

-1.2 Obtain chat ID of the user the bot should send messages to.
+1.2 Obtain chat ID of the user the bot should send messages to. <br />
 Send "/getid" to "@myidbot" in Telegram messenger.
 This id should be writen to TLG_CHAT_ID environment variable.

 1.3 Send "/start" to the bot, created in step 1.
 If you skip this step, Telegram bot won't be able to send messages to you.